Q: What is Amazon WorkSpaces?

 Q: What are the prerequisites for setting up a PCoIP Zero Client?

-Zero Clients should be updated to firmware version 4.6.0 (or newer).
+A: Zero Clients should be updated to firmware version 4.6.0 (or newer).
+The WorkSpace will need to be using the PCoIP protocol, WSP protocol does not support PCoIP Zero Clients.
 You will need to run the PCoIP Connection Manager to enable the clients to successfully connect to Amazon WorkSpaces.
-Please consult the Amazon WorkSpaces documentation for a step by step guide on how to properly setup the PCoIP Connection Manager, and for help on how to find and install the necessary firmware required for your Zero Clients
+Please consult the Amazon WorkSpaces documentation for a step by step guide on how to properly setup the PCoIP Connection Manager, and for help on how to find and install the necessary firmware required for your Zero Clients.

 Q: How do I get support with Amazon WorkSpaces?